MendesTristan/devops-livecoding/README.md

 # devops-livecoding
-# this project is min
+# this project is mine

+# the first project